wildberries-ru/go-transport-generator/README.md

 **logs** Generates log wrapper for service.
 It uses interface `Logger` from this repository and has adapters for common loggers in `log/adapters` directory.
 You can use any logging package.

 **metrics** Generates metrics wrapper for service

+By default, only method name and error are presented in metrics.
+You can add additional parameters to metrics:

+metrics(fistParameter,secondParameter)

+This parameters must be in all yours methods.
+Support only strings, ints(int, int32. int64, etc) and pointers on them.

 **swagger** Generates swagger for http server

 #### Service methods Tags